 Recommendations:

-Gradually increase difficulty: Once you feel comfortable with the movement, you can gradually increase the difficulty by adding weight or resistance bands, or by performing single-leg lifts.
+• Once you feel comfortable with the movement, you can gradually increase the difficulty by adding weight or resistance bands around your lower torso, or by performing single-leg lifts.

-Arching the back: Arching the back during the exercise can put unnecessary stress on the lower back and reduce the effectiveness of the exercise.
+• Arching the back while targeting the pelvis can put unnecessary stress on the lower back and reduce the effectiveness of the exercise.
 Keep your shoulders and head on the ground and engage your core muscles.

-Using momentum: Using momentum to lift your pelvis up can reduce the effectiveness of the exercise.
+• Using momentum to lift your pelvis reduces the effectiveness of the exercise.
 Focus on engaging your glutes and lifting your pelvis with controlled movements.

 Exercise

-The Sit-Up exercise is an abs exercise that helps to strengthen the muscles of the core.
+The Sit-Up exercise is an abdominal exercise that helps to strengthen the muscles of the core.
 To perform this exercise:

-Raise your upper body towards your thighs, bending your torso forward and contracting your abs.
+• Raise your upper body towards your thighs, bending your torso forward and contracting your abdominal muscles.

 The Sit-Up exercise